 What else can help you to reduce runaway inflammation caused by mast cell activation?

-Here are five remedies for reducing excess mast cell inflammation
+Here are five treatments for reducing excess mast cell inflammation

 Inhibiting mast cell inflammation production may help to stop chronic MCAS.
 Formulating remedies into microparticles called liposomes has been effective at mediating mast cell activation21.
 Liposomal remedies have also been effective at reducing the production of inflammatory cytokines IL-6 and TNF-α22 in a mouse study.
 Liposomal remedies also have been shown to penetrate deeper into host cells23 and into pathogens24 than their non-liposomal counterparts.
 Fortunately, liposomal encapsulation and delivery of essential oils, herbs, and supplements may increase their penetration and effectiveness against mast cell activation syndrome inflammation.